Pete Nice: Music career

 While in high school, Nash formed a rap group called Sin Qua Non with his friends Buddah B, Kibwe K, and Fresh Fred.
-Kibwe K’s father was a friend of activist Sonny Carson, and through that connection Nash was introduced to Lumumba Carson, later known as Professor X the Overseer of X Clan.
+Kibwe K's father was a friend of activist Sonny Carson, and through that connection Nash was introduced to Lumumba Carson, later known as Professor X the Overseer of X Clan.
 Sin Qua Non was briefly managed by Carson before they split in 1985 due to Nash and his fellow group mates going off to college.
-Following the split Nash continued to be managed by Carson as a solo act along side other artists such as Positive K, Just-Ice, King Sun, Audio Two, and Stetsasonic.
+Following the split Nash continued to be managed by Carson as a solo act alongside other artists such as Positive K, Just-Ice, King Sun, Audio Two, and Stetsasonic.

-Nash was introduced to popular Brooklyn graffitist and rapper Blake Letham (known as Lord Scotch, Scotch 79th, or KEO) and future renowned A&R Dante Ross by roommate, and later 3rd Bass road manager, Mark Pearson (known as SAKE).
+Nash was introduced to popular Brooklyn graffitist and rapper Blake Letham (known as Lord Scotch, Scotch 79th, or KEO) and future renowned A&R executive Dante Ross by roommate, Mark Pearson (known as SAKE), who later became the road manager for 3rd Bass (Pearson currently serves as the Chief Strategy Officer at AMC Theatres).
 Dante Ross would eventually introduce Nash to Hip Hop producer Sam Sever, who went on to produce most of The Cactus Album.
 Around this time Nash formed the rap group Servin' Generalz with Lord Scotch and Cool Papa Sha (or Shameek The Beat Mizer).
-In 1987 Nash created and hosted the "We Could Do This" radio show with DJ Clark Kent on Columbia's WKCR 89.9 FM on Tuesdays from 12:30 AM – 1:30 AM.
+In 1987 Nash created and hosted the "We Could Do This" radio show with DJ Clark Kent on Columbia's WKCR 89.9 FM on Mondays from 12:30 AM – 1:30 AM.
 It was one of the first radio shows dedicated solely to Hip Hop.
 DJ Clark Kent introduced Nash to future 3rd Bass member DJ Richie Rich, who would on occasion fill in as DJ.

-Through out the mid to late 1980s, Nash was a frequent visitor at multiple popular New York City Hip Hop clubs, including the Latin Quarter.
+Throughout the mid to late 1980s, Nash was a frequent visitor at multiple popular New York City Hip Hop clubs, including the Latin Quarter.
 It was here around 1986 that Nash was introduced to MC Serch by Lord Scotch.
 MC Serch, then going only by Serch, was also a solo act who had released a few songs.
 At this point the two were merely acquaintances with no intention of forming a group.